 - Spend a day at Deadmans Bay, enjoying its postcard-perfect scenery.
 The bay is crescent-shaped and lined with palms.
 It is on the north shore of Peter Island.
 And, it’s one of the Virgin Island’s popular yacht anchorages.

 - Snorkel at The Indians.
-This popular diving and snorkeling spot has great visibility and colorful marine life.
+Since this area has great visibility and colorful marine life, it is a very popular diving and snorkeling spot.
 The Indians are home to a variety of reef fish.
 Also, there are large sea fans, and small corals dot the walls.
 The Indians are one of the best spots for macro life in the BVI.

 - Hike Sunset Loop and look for wild goats.
 The Sunset Loop covers about 3 miles, but be aware that the last mile and a half are almost straight up.
 For this reason, you need a good fitness level for this hike.